EpicEditEmporium652/Portfolio/README.md

 Scripts delivered via **GitHub loader**, one script to your game loads the script automatically.
 Any updates I push apply to your game instantly without republishing.

 Everything is tested before delivery.
-I stress test edge cases myself so you don't run into bugs after launch.
+I test edge cases myself so you don't run into bugs after launch.
 Client and server logic is always separated correctly so nothing can be exploited.

 ---